Laurel Jeanne Peart

 She was preceded in death by her husband, Edward Lynn Peart; her mama (Billie) and daddy (Russ), and three of her 59 grandchildren.

-Groce Funeral Home on Patton Avenue will be assisting with the burial.
+Groce Funeral Home on Patton Avenue is assisting the family.

 Services